xcharron/xcharron/README.md

 - Built and ran Enter360, a creative+dev agency powering FoxPro, SWFA, and other national brands
 - Built and sold Umbilical Software, an enterprise-level ecommerce alternative to Dydacomp's Mail Order Manager
-- Built several micro application to solve business problems: price match guarantees, photo contests, social forums, trade-in/used equimpent appraisal systems, etc.
+- Built several micro applications to solve business problems: price match guarantees, photo contests, social forums, trade-in/used equimpent appraisal systems, etc.
 - Directed and produced media for TV, retail, and software — from packaging to platform
 - Saved clients millions by consolidating tech stacks and repositioning product portfolios
 - Deep experience with buyer behavior, funnel psychology, and UI/UX for conversion